flux-framework/flux-core/doc/man1/flux-batch.rst

 If there are no free arguments, the script is read from standard input.

-If the *--wrap* option is used, the script is created by wrapping the free arguments or standard input in a shell script prefixed with ``#!/bin/sh``.
+If the :option:`--wrap` option is used, the script is created by wrapping the free arguments or standard input in a shell script prefixed with ``#!/bin/sh``.

 If the job request is accepted, its jobid is printed on standard output and the command returns.
 The job runs when the Flux scheduler fulfills its resource